SegiH/VerjIO_Excel_Report_Generator/README.md

 Features
 --------
-1. Create multiple sheets using an SQL statement or a table resource as the data source
+1. Create multiple sheets using an SQL statement or a table resource as the data source for each sheet
-2. Specify Formulas to add to a sheet including the option to add a formula for each row of a table
+2. Add Formulas to add to a sheet including the option to add a formula for each row of a table
 3. Add hyperlinks in a sheet
 4. Add custom text anywhere that you specify
+5. Add heading text
-5. Add custom styling
+6. Add custom styling

 Installation
 ------------